Anurag-Bachheti/Weather-App/README.md

 - Geolocation used for autofill
 - Scrollable feature used
 - form validation for input types
+- fetch time from where lat, lng is fetched from (location of current lat, lng)

 <!-- edit according to you project... the features, about, how, why, when, etc. -->